 - Get your child’s attention.
 If you speak to your child and get no response, speak again.
 You might need to do this in an exaggerated way early on to get your child’s attention.

 - Encourage looking and eye contact.
 You can encourage your child to look at you when you’re interacting, perhaps by joining in with whatever your child is doing.
 Or if your child asks for something, you could wait until your child looks at you and then give them what they want.
 Use a bright voice with lots of expression to get your child’s attention.

 - Draw your child’s attention to another person.
 For example, ask someone else to tell your child what you said, to draw your child’s attention to another person who’s speaking.

 You might also find the following tools useful:

 - Emotion cards have pictures of faces, either real or cartoon, which you can use to teach your child basic emotions.

 - The Transporters is a DVD that uses transport characters to teach emotions to children with ASD.

 - Mindreading is a DVD that uses actors to show emotional expressions in faces and voices.
 It uses computer game formats to help children learn emotions.

-- Social Stories™ is a highly structured program that uses stories to explain social situations to children with ASD.
-A story or comic strip conversation that incorporates how your child feels and how others feel might be useful for your child with ASD.
+- Social Stories™ are highly structured stories that explain social situations to children with ASD.
+A story or comic strip conversation that incorporates how your child feels and how others feel might be useful for your child.